-If you’re wondering about the “doktorfrag” in my URL, there’s a story about that.
+If you’re wondering about the “doktorfrag” in my URL and Twitter handle, there’s a story about that.
 When I went back to get my second master’s degree in Instructional Technology and Learning Sciences, one of the summer jobs I had was working on a technology support team at Utah State University.
 I spent my days crawling around on the floor in people’s offices to get to data jacks behind their desks, installing software on point of sale computers, pulling Cat 6 Ethernet cable at construction sites, and swapping out memory cards and hard drives around campus.
 Most of the people on the team were undergraduates and a lot younger than me, so naturally I was surprised when one day, after work, they invited me to a LAN party they were having that evening.

 “What’s a LAN party?”
 I asked.
 “Oh,” one of them responded, “we just connect our computers and play a video game together.”
 Now, you will need to understand that I used a typewriter when I was a first-year undergraduate student.
 And the last video game I can remember playing was River Raid on my Atari 5200.
 The idea of hooking a bunch of computers up to play a video game just didn’t seem to be all that appealing to me.